Prerequisite Course Descriptions

 PSYC 360 Developmental Psychology

 The study of age-related changes that occur as the individual moves through life.
 Major theoretical perspectives, concepts, and research methods for examining physical, cognitive, moral and social-emotional development.
-Prerequisite: 111.
+Prerequisite: PSYC 111.

 BIOL 325 Human Anatomy and Physiology I

 Integrated study of cells, tissues, organs, and systems of the human body, with emphasis placed on structure-function relationships.
 Major concepts stressed are how function at the cellular level governs events observable at the tissue, organ, or systemic tier, and physiological mechanisms necessary for homeostasis.
 Topics covered include excitable tissue, skeletal system, nervous system, muscular system, endocrine system.
 Laboratory component involves dissection exercises, study of human models, and inquiry-based investigations of muscle physiology and nervous system function.
-Prerequisites: 101, 212 and CHEM 125 or instructor’s consent.
-Fall.
+Prerequisites: BIOL 101, 212 and CHEM 125 or instructor’s consent.
+Fall only.

 BIOL 326 Human Anatomy and Physiology II

 Integrated study of cells, tissues, organs, and systems of the human body, with emphasis placed on structure-function relationships.
 Major concepts stressed are how function at the cellular level governs events observable at the tissue, organ, or systemic tier, and physiological mechanism necessary for homeostasis.
 Topics covered include the cardiovascular system, respiratory system, digestive system, urinary system, reproductive system and water, electrolyte and acid-base balance.
 Laboratory component involves dissection exercises, study of human models, inquiry-based investigations of cardiovascular, respiratory, and urinary system physiology, and a group independent research project.
-Prerequisite: 325 or instructor's consent.
-Spring.
+Prerequisite: BIOL 325 or instructor's consent.
+Spring only.

 Nursing Major Course Descriptions